The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Prosperity (signed) is estimated to be worth between £2,900 and £4,350.
-This etching artwork, created in 2009, has shown consistent value growth and has an auction history of one sale on 25th October 2024.
-The average annual growth rate for this artwork is 5%.
-In the last 12 months, the average selling price was £3,200, with a total sales volume of 1.
-Over the past five years, the hammer price has ranged from £2,720 in October 2024 to £2,720 in October 2024.
+The value of Damien Hirst's Prosperity (signed) is estimated to be worth between £2,500 and £3,750.
+This etching print, created in 2009, has shown consistent value growth, with an average annual growth rate of 4%.
+This work has an auction history of one sale on 25th October 2024, with the hammer price of £3,200.
 The edition size of this artwork is limited to 45.

 Meaning & Analysis